yorgomoubayed/active_learning_cell_free/predict_for_new_lysate/README.md

-# 21/08/19:
+# Description

-Aim: Provide a script that given the results from the 20 combinations suggested returns the best combination to try.
+**predict_for_new_lysate.ipynb:** Jupyter notebook that returns the best combination to try from the 20 suggested combinations.

-Takes as input a csv file with the values from the experiments of interest for which to predict best combinations to test.
+The notebook takes a csv input with the values from the experiments of interest for which to predict best combinations to test.